pascalberinguie/castor/readme.md

     "stime": 1515167460
 }
 ```
+**Note that timestamps given in api response are in milliseconds since 1970 whereas timestamps given in request are in seconds**

 ### How to secure calls to api
 If you want to limt calls to your api, yo can declare a variable